 I really cannot recommend this bike enough.
 It has to be one of the best value e-bikes on the market at the moment, and the specification is great.

-Incidentally, NCM’s other 48v 250w bike is called the NCM Moscow, I will be reviewing this bike in the near future.
-I have personally worked on and ridden a Moscow, and it is on a par with the Milano for ride and build quality.
-In fact it uses identical electric components, but in a mountain bike style frame.
+Incidentally, NCM’s other 48v 250w bike is called the NCM Moscow, I will be reviewing this bike shortly.
+I have personally worked on and ridden a Moscow, and it is on par with the Milano for the ride and builds quality.
+It uses identical electric components but in a mountain bike-style frame.